Skip to content

 )

-# Create a change request
+# Create a change request via the bundled manage_change tool

-"short_description": "Server maintenance - Apply security patches",
+short_description="Server maintenance - Apply security patches",

-"description": "Apply the latest security patches to the application servers.",
+description="Apply the latest security patches to the application servers.",

 print(result)